iSpring

 A side-by-side editorial comparison of Graphy and Kahoot! — release velocity, themes, recent moves, and the top alternatives to consider.

-Expect more themed content drops timed to events and a continued stream of impact-research and workplace-engagement posts.
-Any read on actual product moves would require pointing the crawler at a release-notes or changelog source instead of the blog.
+Expect continued high-cadence SEO blog output; capturing real Graphy product changes would require pointing the crawler at a release-notes or product-update source instead of the marketing blog.

 Other EdTech products tracked by Sparkpulse, ranked by recent ship velocity.
 Each card links to a full editorial trajectory and lets you pivot into a head-to-head comparison with either Graphy or Kahoot!.